Part 1 of 2

 “[Leichter] claims that we ignore distributional data when we report it.”

 False: I claimed Simkovic and McIntyre omitted dispersal of incomes, not “distributional data,” which the authors describe as the “relative advantage” law school graduates have over similar college graduates (page 32).
-The relative advantage means that at any given percentile, law school graduates will earn more than similar college graduates.
+The relative advantage means that at any given percentile, law school graduates will earn more than similar college graduates (unless they both earned nothing).
 This is no surprise given that lawyers earn more than non-lawyers and lawyers rarely lack law degrees, biasing law grads’ incomes upward due to reasons other than education.
 The authors’ methodology mathematically trivializes law graduate underemployment by design, which is why I wrote, “Their argument boils down to a circular claim: Law school pays off because it’s impossible for law school to not pay off.”

 If the authors included dispersal of incomes (and occupation information), we would have been able to see why, for example, the mid-20s law school graduates in the bottom of figure 4 had such paltry earnings.